Updated April 2022

-What about the picture books at your house?
-How many do you have?
-How many have characters with disabilities?
+How many of the picture books at your house include characters with disabilities?
 The book collection at my godson’s house is probably typical.
 Four big piles of books with no disabled characters, and two very small stacks that have major or minor characters with disabilities.

 Why does it matter?

 All children love to see characters who are like them in the books they read.
 And all children need to see characters who are not like them.
 When children who don’t have disabilities, and perhaps don’t know people with disabilities, meet people with disabilities in books, they learn that disabilities exist, and that neither the disability nor the disabled person is a cause for worry or fear.
 They can satisfy their curiosity without embarrassing anyone.
 And later, when they meet a disabled person in real life, they will be able to treat them as an ordinary person who just happens to have a disability.

 Picture books with characters who use wheelchairs